helidon-io/helidon/docs/se/injection/injection.md

 ### ExternalDelegate annotation

-The [`@Interception.ExternalDelegate`][interception-externaldelegate] annotation works similarly to [`@Interception.Delegate`][interception-delegate].
-However, the key difference is that [`@Interception.ExternalDelegate`][interception-externaldelegate] is designed for classes that you don’t have control over.
+The [`@Interception.ExternalDelegate`][interception-ext] annotation works similarly to [`@Interception.Delegate`][interception-del].
+However, the key difference is that [`@Interception.ExternalDelegate`][interception-ext] is designed for classes that you don’t have control over.
 This means it allows you to apply the interception mechanism even to third-party classes.

 It is not required to apply this annotation on the interfaces, however, it needs to be present for classes.